Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 The ship left Antarctica early, skipped the planned leg of the journey in South Georgia and headed to the Falkland Islands.

-It was hoped passengers could come ashore and fly home from there but the Falklands wouldn't let the cruise dock.
+It was hoped passengers could come ashore and fly home from there but the Falkland Islanders wouldn't let the cruise dock.

-It has been stranded at anchor at the mouth of the Rio de la Plata off the coast of Montevideo, Uruguay since March 27.
+The ship has been stranded at anchor at the mouth of the Rio de la Plata, off the coast of Montevideo, Uruguay since March 27.

-One passenger with a fever was taken ashore in an emergency boat and in the past 24 hours.
-Aurora Expeditions has informed passengers the person is in a critical condition with Covid-19.
+The passenger, now in ICU, was taken ashore in an emergency boat.

 "We are now basically in an incubator for the virus and are very concerned about our health.
-Both my husband and I have underlying health conditions which are totally managed but could lead to complications with the virus," said Tina.
+Both my husband and I have underlying health conditions which are totally managed but could lead to complications with the virus," Tina told NZME.

-Tina said many people on board were in the most "dangerous" age group - in their 70s and above.
+She said many people on board were in the most "dangerous" age group - in their 70s and above.

-"Why can't the Uruguayan authorities not allow us to dock without getting off the ship so that at least the testing can be done?
-This should be for humanitarian reasons alone."
+"Why can't the Uruguayan authorities allow us to dock without getting off the ship so that at least the testing can be done?
+This should be [done] for humanitarian reasons alone."

 Meals have been delivered to passengers' doors by crew in personal protective gear.